shae-sims/MyBlog/_posts/2024-11-05-how-to-athletes.md

     name = row.find('div').text
     headers.append(name)
 ```
 Next, we need to get the row information from the table.
-We will use the same functions of find and find_all within a for loop to get all of the values.
+We will use the same functions of find and find_all within a for loop to get all the values.

 ```
 body = table.find('tbody')